Health, Quality & Safety Commission

 Whakahohe - Energising

 Kotahitanga - Together

-You are likely to have a relevant tertiary/management qualification or equivalent experience.
-Previous experience in a project management role within the health or government sector would be highly beneficial.
+Previous experience in a project support/coordination role within the health or government sector would be highly beneficial.

 The position description and the application form for the role may be downloaded from our website: http://www.hqsc.govt.nz/about-the-commission/our-people/vacancies